auth0/docs/articles/compliance/gdpr-summary.md

 ## Notifications and Consent

 Before you collect personal data from your end users, you must obtain their consent to do so.
-When requesting consent, your notifications must be:
+When requesting consent, your notifications must:

 * Be clear and easy to understand
 * State the purpose of the data involved and how it will be processed